BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 of mobile devices and electronic health records.
 And in the information age, where patient data can be shared easily and securely through the cloud, it is an achievable goal.

-This pressure comes as a result of the Affordable Care Act's (ACA) creation of better access to health information and more provider choices, allowing patients to easily compare their options.
+This pressure comes as a result of the Affordable Care Act's (ACA) of better access to health information and more provider choices, allowing patients to easily compare their options.
 Many in healthcare and life sciences are turning to cloud-based technologies to keep up with these growing patient demands.
 Salesforce's Health Cloud provides the visibility, communication and security to create a better patient experience.

 How Salesforce Health Cloud works